-- (a) Upon commencement of mine development work on the mineral title area. - (b) Within 30 days from the start of mineral production - (c) Within 30 days each time there is a significant change in capacity, stating the design capacity of the mine, or where the mining area is - used solely for mineral processing the design capacity of the processing plant.
+Pre-Conditions for Commencement of Mining Operations. (a) Upon commencement of mine development work on the mineral title area;

+(b) Within 30 days from the start of mineral production; and

+(c) Within 30 days each time there is a significant change in capacity, stating the design capacity of the mine, or where the mining area is used solely for mineral processing the design capacity of the processing plant.